Public Speaking has always been my greatest fear.

 But if you wouldn’t want to listen to it – why would anyone else?!

-3. Watch the best speakers at competitions and championships and steal their ideas
+3. Watch the best speakers and steal their ideas

 One of the smartest things I did during my time at Toastmasters was to take out 2 of the best speakers I’d ever seen for coffee to ask for their best public speaking tips.